 Persons wishing to audit a course must receive special admission to the College, permission from the instructor to audit the course, and must pay a fee of \$50.00 per credit hour.
-This is accomplished by applying for special admission in the Admissions Office, completing the appropriate form in the Office of Academic Records, and paying the fee in the Business Office.
-No college credit is awarded for audited courses.
-Once completed, an audited course cannot be retroactively applied to degree credit.
+This is accomplished by applying for special admission in the Admissions Office, contacting the Student Solutions Center to complete registration and pay the fee.
 An application for admission must be submitted for each semester of intended enrollment.